Conserving water resources

 The Permian Basin and the Pioneer acquisition

-In 2024, more than a quarter of our global oil and natural gas production came from the Permian Basin.
+In 2025, ~35% of our global oil and natural gas production came from the Permian Basin.
 As we work to responsibly develop our assets in the region, we strive to safeguard the availability and quality of its water sources.

 • Prioritize sourcing from recycled produced water to conserve resources of fresh and brackish water.